Stratification of singular hyperkahler quotients: Preliminaries

-An important consequence of this definition is that, if it exists, an analytic Hilbert quotient is a categorial quotient for complex spaces.
+An important consequence of this definition is that, if it exists, an analytic Hilbert quotient is a categorial quotient for complex-analytic spaces.
 In particular, it is unique up to biholomorphisms.
 We denote it

 Topologically, $X\sll{}G$ is the quotient of $X$ by the equivalence relation $x\sim y$ if $\overline{G\cdot x}\cap\overline{G\cdot y}\ne\emptyset$ and $\pi:X\to X\sll{}G$ is the corresponding quotient map.
-The space $X\sll{}G$ can also be viewed as the set of closed $G$-orbits, i.e.\ by defining the set of \textbf{polystable} points
+The space $X\sll{}G$ can also be viewed as the set of closed $G$-orbits, i.e.\ by defining the set of \defn{polystable} points

 the inclusion $X\ps\s X$ descends to a bijection $X\ps/G\to X\sll{}G$.
 In particular, for every $p\in X\sll{}G$, there is a unique closed $G$-orbit in the fibre $\pi^{-1}(p)\s X$.